aiman-al-masoud/deixiscript/src/machines-like-us/README.md

 # My Notes

-- It would be nice for a role to be automatically promoted to a concept when needed.
-Or is it even necessary given derived properties?

 - Is the default annotation filler an existing object or a brand new object, or either of the two depending on the context?
+It is a concept.
+This is because it is part of the conceptual model.
+The default filler concept can be instantiated just like the parent concept.

 - What about circular inheritance graphs?

 - Problem with cancelling annotations by id, if you imagine the input is natural language from the user, you first need to find the restriction's id based on its name and props, then cancel it.
-Do I even need a restriction id???
+Do I even need a restriction id?
+Yes, you need it.
+It makes it easier to reference the restriction/annotation.

-- What about using Restrictions in place of CancelAnnotations, with the rule that Restrictions placed further down the hierarchy override more general Restrictions in case the two are incompatible?

-- Is the type of a variable actually ever getting used?

 - Providing a proof by logging the passages of test for debugging purposes, similar to writer monad

-- Existential quantification: better keep one var in AST representation, or multiple vars?

-- is subst() supposed to be able to substitute a variable for another variable?

-- inheritance chains and inherited props, how does test() take them into account?
+- inheritance chains AND INHERITED PROPS, how does test() take them into account?